-Matt says the biggest growth he has seen has been in Mitchell’s personality, and his passion and enthusiasm about the business.
+Matt says the biggest growth he has seen has been in Mitchell’s personality and his passion and enthusiasm for the business.

 “Mitchell has always been able to do the role, but he now feels confident to speak up if he feels like he could do something differently or if something isn’t where it should be.
 He’s proud of the business and has bought his friends and family up here.
 He asks which beers we’re doing each week and remembers what they look like.
 He’s really come out of his shell.”